9 Reasons Why Your New Software Implementation Is Failing

 - Designing PDF templates (contracts, invoices, order confirmations, quotes)

 Transferring data.
 Every new software comes as a blank sheet.
 You have to import all the data from your current tools.
 Make sure you are not just doubling the workload.
 When people have trouble adapting to new software, they might go back to their “old habits” – using the old system to get the work done and filling some data into the new system for the manager to see.
-To avoid that, check that all the data is correct, organised and easily understandable.
+To avoid that, check that all the data is correct, organized and easily understandable.

 Scoro’s Onboarding Manager Elvita Verbale points out a common mistake in data transfer: